Law enforcement in Germany: Federal Police

 Established in 1951, the Bundespolizei (BPOL) is the uniformed federal police force.
 It is subordinated to the Federal Ministry of the Interior (Bundesministerium des Innern (BMI)).
 The Bundespolizei was previously known as the Bundesgrenzschutz (BGS) ("Federal Border Guard") and had a more restricted role until July 1, 2005 when the law renaming the BGS as the BPOL was enacted.

 All personnel on duty carry sidearms.
 Some units have light aircraft and helicopters to facilitate rapid access to remote border areas and for patrol and rescue missions.
 A coast guard force forms a part of the BPOL.
 It is equipped with 14 large patrol craft and several helicopters.

 In addition to controlling Germany's border, the BPOL serves as a federal reserve force to deal with major disturbances and other emergencies beyond the scope of Land police.
-The BPOL guards airports and foreign embassies, and several highly trained detachments are available for special crisis situations requiring demolition equipment, helicopters, or combat vehicles.
+The BPOL guards airports, and several highly trained detachments are available for special crisis situations requiring demolition equipment, helicopters, or combat vehicles.
 After shortcomings in police procedures and training were revealed by the terrorist attack on Israeli athletes at the 1972 Olympics, a task force known as Border Guard Group 9 (GSG-9) was formed to deal with terrorist incidents, especially hostage situations.
 The GSG-9 won world attention when it rescued 86 passengers on a Lufthansa airliner hijacked to Mogadishu, Somalia, in 1977.

 A military rank structure similar to that of the Bundeswehr was replaced in the mid-1970s by civil service-type personnel grades.
 The service uniform was green but has been changed to blue.

 The West German Railway Police (Bahnpolizei), formerly an independent force, and the East German Transportpolizei were restructured under the BGS to form the Bundespolizei in 1990.